runjini/Runjini_Sprint_3/README.md

 4. How do you filter?
 5. How do you perform a sum/mean on a subset of data?

-*A description of the files attached, and any instructions for someone downloading it to use*
+*Files*
+A subset of the wine data as well as an R file working with this data has been uploaded to my personal repo.

 *Here is a description of other things I hope to do with this project for future reference*